au01909/full_stack_event_management/replit.md

 ## Overview

-EventEase is a Flask-based web application for managing events with a simple, intuitive interface.
-The application provides CRUD operations for events with features like search, filtering, sorting, and tagging.
-It uses JSON file storage for data persistence and includes a modern dark-themed UI built with Bootstrap.
+EventEase is a Flask-based web application for managing events with a modern, visually appealing interface.
+The application provides comprehensive CRUD operations for events with advanced features like search, filtering, sorting, and tagging.
+It uses JSON file storage for data persistence and features a stunning glassmorphism design with gradient backgrounds, enhanced animations, and professional UI elements built with Bootstrap.

 ## User Preferences